-Lots of produce last way longer than you probably think.
+Lots of produce will last way longer than you probably think.
 A lot of the produce I buy doesn’t require special attention, other than placing it in a certain place.

 One year I grew a ton of butternut squash in my garden, and my local produce stand was basically giving them away.
 Let’s just say I ended up with boxes and boxes of butternut squash.

 I place the boxes in the basement and just brought a few up at a time.
-We ate every single one before they went bad and we had them for months.
+We ate every single one before they went bad, and we had them for months.

-I have found that sweet potatoes don’t last as long as regular potatoes so I have to keep a close eye on the sweet ones.
+I have found that sweet potatoes don’t last as long as regular potatoes, so I have to keep a close eye on the sweet ones.
 If they start to get ripe or bad before we eat them all, I will put them in the refrigerator.